whitneyburton/portfolios/students/1610-back/marisa-burton/template.markdown

 ### Projects

-The following projects were completed with a partner.
+The following projects were completed with a partner: Nightwriter & Black Thursday.

 #### NightWriter